 In this first outfit, I paired the Valentine’s Day shirt with a red v-neck cashmere sweater.
-I left the cuffs and tails peeking out and I added leopard flats.
-My pants are tan chinos and it gives the look a casual vibe.
+I left the cuffs and tails peeking out and I added leopard Vionic flats which are so comfortable to wear due to the arch support.
+My pants are tan chinos and have a casual vibe.
 For accessories, I added my classic stainless steel Ebel watch and some pearl stud earrings.

 If it’s cold where you live, switch out the leopard flats for booties and add a winter coat (tan camel’s hair, maybe).